Website Logo

 Kotahitanga

-This is a concept that can be misinterpreted as meaning we all have to think the same.
-Actually, kotahitanga is about how we stand together.
-The strength that comes from our being united in purpose.
-It’s about accepting that we all have different opinions and experiences but that we can still focus on the same kaupapa.
+Kotahitanga is about how we stand together to achieve a common goal and harness the strength that comes from being united in purpose.
+It’s about accepting that while we may have different opinions and experiences, we can still focus on the same kaupapa.
 That might involve long, passionate hui before we all get on the same page – and that’s okay.
-When we have a common destination – a future where all whānau have equitable, holistic hauora – we can all paddle our waka along different routes based on our individual strengths but still arrive together.
+When we have a common goal – a future where all whānau have equitable, holistic hauora – we can paddle our waka along different routes based on our individual strengths, but still arrive at our destination together.

 Reports